planetarium/libplanet/CONTRIBUTING.md

  -  *Libplanet.Analyzers.Tests*: Unit tests of the *Libplanet.Analyzers*
     project.

- -  *Libplanet.Explorer.UnitTests*: Unit tests of the *Libplanet.Explorer*
+ -  *Libplanet.Explorer.Tests*: Unit tests of the *Libplanet.Explorer*
     project.

  -  *Libplanet.Extensions.Cocona.Tests*: Unit tests of the